damnedpie/godot-google-play-billing/README.md

 ## Differences from master branch

-- Library 7.0.0 is used to adhere to Googla Play's policies about library deprecations
+- Library 7.1.1 is used to adhere to Google Play's policies about library deprecations
 - Purchase dictionary includes "developer_payload" field which is required by many attribution SDKs to track IAPs

 ## Usage & Docs